Dates of the upcoming retreats

 Duration of the course

-Duration of the course differs for beginners and experienced meditators.
+The duration of the course differs for beginners and experienced meditators.

 The basic course for beginners takes 14 days, including one day for arrival/departure.
 At the beginning of the course, you will get an introduction into the technique and how to conduct your meditation practice.
 After that, you will have daily, private reporting sessions with the teacher during which the exercises are further explained and the progress of the course is discussed.

-For experienced meditators the retreat takes 10 days.
+For experienced meditators, the retreat takes 10 days.
 Private reporting sessions with the teacher will be held on a daily basis throughout the retreat.

 The price of the course will be:

 - €525 for a shared double room

 *Due to the current situation we only offer single rooms.